-Mouvement, 2018, 100 x 140 cm, Epson Archival Ink, mounted on kapa.
+Mouvement, 2018, photography, 100 x 140 cm, Epson Archival Ink, mounted on kapa.
 The Mouvement series reveals nuanced details in imaging technology.
 Through digital technology, viewers are confronted by water reformed by minuscule film grains amplified after film scanning.
-An otherwise placid subject is disrupted by aesthetic values.
+The result of an otherwise placid subject is disrupted by an aesthetic of oil and water.
 Surrealistic colour manipulations mimic the way that which is right in front of our eyes, becomes elusive when considered as a surface.
-Looking closer can reveal the methods and machinations of the way what something appears as, comes to being.
-The series was made by considering the way earth resources are looked at for usage in trade economies.
-The motives involved in progress, technologies, and territories involve parts that never truly mix, but join in the visual fields in the series.
+Looking closer can reveal the methods and machinations of the way what something appears, comes into being.
+The series was made by considering the way earth resources are looked at for usage in trade economies and the tensions involved in that.
+The motives involved in progress, technologies, and territories involve parts that never truly mix, such as in oil and water, and join in the visual fields in the series.
 This viewing field becomes realised as a fantasy, the natural beauty of the water overtaken by the hypnotic colour palette of screen technology.
 The series looks at the nature of desire in relationship to vision, framing the way images are made as subject and process.
 Viewing distance is activated in the way the images create a sense of movement in stillness.

 “…studying the proposed divide between the material and metaphysical, the dream and waking landscape.”

 COL: How old are you and where are you from?